 The purpose of cGxP

-The overall purpose of cGxP should be to ensure that life science products are safe, effective and usable for intended consumers
+The overall purpose of cGxP is to ensure that life science products are safe, effective and usable for intended consumers.

-To demonstrate this is being achieved and to ensure potential non-conformance in output can be identified and corrected - there must be uniformity in design and manufacturing processes, as well as accountability and traceability throughout every stage of a product’s development, manufacture and distribution.
+To demonstrate this is being achieved and to ensure potential non-conformance, output can be identified and corrected - there must be uniformity in design and manufacturing processes, as well as accountability and traceability throughout every stage of a product’s development, manufacture and distribution.

 Quality Systems are needed to define and validate cGxP